ryanwoconnor/faq.twin.villas/rusticretreatct.md

 ### Thermostat Information

+We have five thermostats in this apartment.

+#### Heat

-We have three thermostats in this apartment.
-The thermostats shown below are for HEAT only.
+The thermostats shown below are for **HEAT** only.
 The apartment is equipped with electric heat.
 The thermostats are located in each bedroom, and one just outside the bathroom door.
 Photos of them are located here:

 <img width="50%" height="50%" src="assets/images/rr_therm1.jpeg"/>
 <br/>